Please ensure Javascript is enabled for purposes of website accessibility Fishing & Boating at Big Bear Lake | Big Bear Frontier

 Big Bear Lake has two public launch ramps where visitors can launch their boats.

-Carol Morrison East Public Launch Ramp – This ramp is open daily from May 27th, 2022.
+Carol Morrison East Public Launch Ramp – This ramp is open from 7AM to 3PM daily.
 Visitors may purchase permits, quagga inspections and quagga decontamination stations for all vessels, and restrooms.

 Single vehicle and trailer parking are also available, along with the nearby pedal path, vista point and beach where visitors can go swimming and wading.